The fight to save Hampstead Heath was one of the first great conservation battles of modern times.

 But to their dismay, in the 1890s a new battle loomed.
 The newly formed London County Council replaced the Metropolitan Board and decided, in its wisdom, that the Heath needed ‘tidying up’.
-It began to ‘parkify’ it with indiscriminate tree planting along Spaniards Road, trimming of the wild gorse and hedgerows, and turning footpaths into roads.
+It began to ‘parkify’ it with indiscriminate free planning along Spaniards Road, trimming of the wild gorse and hedgerows, and turning footpaths into roads.

-The Society has been prominent in the various campaigns to add land to the Heath whenever the opportunity has arisen, and the Heath has grown from its original 200 acres in 1871 to over 800 today.
-We are rightly proud of the Society’s achievements, but remain acutely aware that the battle for its preservation is unending.
+The Society has been prominent in the various campaigns to add land to the Heath whenever the opportunity has arisen and the Heath has grown from its original 200 acres in 1871 to over 800 today.
+We are highly proud of the Society’s achievements but remain acutely aware that the battle for its preservation is unending.

 The Society also runs a programme of monthly Heath Walks, open to all, guided by experts in various aspects of the Heath.
 Money raised from these walks has helped to pay for schemes to enhance wildlife on the Heath, such as a kingfisher wall, reed beds and a raft to encourage nesting birds.